niekstevenson/pmwg_new/readme.md

 11) Added blocked estimation for the covariance matrix.
 Run with sampling_blocked.R.
 See examples of how to define which parameters belong in which parameter groups in test_blocked.R

-12) Added factor analysis on the group level.
-See test_factors and test_factorsDMVN.R for how to run
+12) Added factor analysis and factor regression on the group level.
+See test_factors and test_factorsRegr.R for how to run

 You can find example files on running: combined multiple tasks, standard hierarchical, diagonal estimation, blocked estimation, factor estimation and single subject estimation.
 For questions email: niek.stevenson@gmail.com